Natalie Frank has a Ph.D. in Clinical psychology. She specializes in Pediatric Psychology and Behavioral Medicine.

-It is difficult to determine the greatest challenge creative writers or freelance writers (or both) will face.
-Daily life includes a series of ongoing challenges for those who are trying to make a living as a writer.
+It is difficult to determine the greatest challenge that writers will face.
+Daily life includes a series of ongoing challenges for those who are trying to make a living in this industry.
 Countless articles, books, and podcasts exist on how to fight various obstacles to create successful writing habits and outcomes.

 These resources can be useful, but the one central challenge never goes away; the challenge of maintaining the will to create and believe in your ability to write something that others will find interesting.
 The tough reality is that writing is hard.
 It often isn’t fun and can feel like spending all your time wrestling with a bear.
 You may have the best bear wrestling skills around, but if nothing inspires you to take on the animal, it will not be much of a match.